-The Grylls Collection contains William’s own copies of the catalogues for both of these sales.
+The Collection contains Grylls own copies of the catalogues for both of these sales.
 He annotated the catalogue with the final sale price and underlined those books he had purchased.
 Occasionally though he cut the entry from the catalogue and stuck it into the book itself.
 The example below relates to a copy of Il Germini (Grylls 6.218) bought on 6th August.

 Within a year of the Libri sale, Grylls had purchased another copy of the Tacitus he had missed out on in the 1859 auction.
 He noted in his new copy that “Libri’s copy (the Sykes’ one) sold last year for £48”.
 Grylls’ newly-acquired copy was printed by Vindelino da Spira, one of two German brothers based in Venice from 1468 to 1477, but was a less than perfect copy which contained several missing pages.
 This printed book was however one of the first to include catchwords.

 One final curious item to highlight in the Grylls Collection is described as his ‘scrapbook’ and it is tempting to believe that Grylls may have put this together for his son Thomas.
-The Library owns several closely-written notebooks containing Grylls’ notes on his reading or travels but this scrapbook of cuttings demonstrates the breadth and whimsical nature of his interests.
+The Library owns several closely-written notebooks containing Grylls’ notes on his reading and travels but this scrapbook of cuttings demonstrates the breadth and sometimes whimsical nature of his interests.
 The page below contains an advert for performing cats.